-The literature review for your thesis or dissertation requires keeping track of sources, their important points and their links to each other – for hundreds of articles, books, and other references.
-So, it’s no surprise grad students frequently post questions like the following on Twitter:
+The literature review for your article, thesis, or dissertation requires keeping track of sources, their important points, and their links to each other – for hundreds of journal articles, books, research papers, videos, scholarly articles, and other references.
+So, it’s no surprise grad students and researchers frequently struggle with how to write a literature review.

 Proponents of the Excel approach are quick to tout the many benefits.
 First, there’s no need to pay for a new piece of software, since if you already have Microsoft Office installed on your computer, you also already have Excel.
 Otherwise, you can also use Google Sheets which has all the options you might need.

-Another benefit is how easily customizable the solution is – you can make the categories be exactly what you want rather than having to fit them into the structures imposed by a software program.
+Another benefit is how easily customizable the solution is – you can make the categories be exactly what you want.
 Need a column to track the location of a study or a specific intervention?
 You just need to add it.
 Even though Excel can get complicated if you set up formulas or other customizations, for a literature review spreadsheet you usually can just use it as a simple table.

-So far, the advantages listed apply to Word as well, but Excel has one crucial advantage: it lets you search, sort, and filter.
+So far, the advantages listed apply to Word as well, but Excel and Citavi have one crucial advantage over Word: it lets you search, sort, and filter.
 Have a vague recollection of a note you wrote but only remember one term you used in it?
 Use Excel’s “Find” feature.
 Want to sort all your notes by year of publication of your source?
 Nothing could be easier than sorting your “year” column in ascending order.
 Want to find clinical trials with female participants with a statistically significant intervention?
-If you set up your Excel sheet as described below under “Version 2” such combinations of queries are possible.
+If you set up your Excel sheet as described below under “Version 2” such combinations of queries are possible, and in Citavi, setup is even easier as it lets you save sources directly into the program and organize your literature review outline in the knowledge organizer.

 So, with all these advantages, how does the Excel method work in practice?

 When you search for “Excel literature review”, Dr. Elaine Gregersen’s 2016 blog post “How I use Excel to manage my Literature Review” about her personal literature tracking system is one of the first results to pop up.
 It’s an approach that’s still often praised in discussion threads about Excel literature tracking methods.
 In her own words, it’s a simple approach, but that’s what makes it work.
+Her approach uses a literature review spreadsheet in addition to a reference manager.
 She uses one sheet only and includes columns for basic citation information, keywords, objectives, methods, and conclusions.
 In addition, she adds in four personalized categories: happy thoughts, unhappy thoughts, her own ethical concerns, and the author’s ethical concerns.
 These last two columns perfectly align with her field of Autoethnography.
 The happy thoughts column is for notes, such as how findings relate to her own work, while the unhappy thoughts column is for times when she disagrees with an author, among other uses.

 Taking the models laid out by Gregersen and Pacheco as a jumping off point, it’s easy to make some tweaks for even better usability for your own projects.
 Obviously, you’ll want to create columns that fit your needs.
 Instead of a column “main theme” you might have several “key takeaways” columns.
 Or a highly-personal column for how each article relates to your own work.
 For example, you might include only the author names and year of publication for an article rather than the full citation (in which case we’d highly recommend saving the full details in a reference management program!).
 Some people might want to copy the abstract the authors provide, while some will choose to write their own summaries.
 You can add “notes” columns or distinguish between paraphrases, comments, and direct quotations.
 Beyond that there are a lot of other small things you can do to make your spreadsheet work better for you, such as linking from a citation to the actual PDF, adding comments to cells, or adding drop-down lists to make data entry easier.